anoobhov/ScriptDesk/README.md

 # ScriptDesk

 **ScriptDesk** is a blog website designed specifically for writers.
-It provides a platform where users can write and read blogs, and filter them based on likes, categories, and upload dates.
-Built with simplicity and functionality in mind, ScriptDesk empowers writers to share their thoughts and readers to engage with content effortlessly.
+It provides a platform where users can write and read blogs, filter them and even save blogs as drafts instead of publishing for future enhancements.
+Writers can also add personal notes to brainstorm and organize their ideas effectively.

 ---